papiodesu/leptos_book/src/15_global_state.md

 ## Option #2: Passing Signals through Context

-In the section on [parent-child communication](view/08_parent_child.md), we saw that you can use "provide_context」 to pass signal from a parent component to a child, and 「use_context」 to read it in the child.
-But 「provide_context" works across any distance.
+In the section on [parent-child communication](view/08_parent_child.md), we saw that you can use "provide_context" to pass signal from a parent component to a child, and "use_context" to read it in the child.
+But "provide_context" works across any distance.
 If you want to create a global signal that holds some piece of state, you can provide it and access it via context anywhere in the descendants of the component where you provide it.

 A signal provided via context only causes reactive updates where it is read, not in any of the components in between, so it maintains the power of fine-grained reactive updates, even at a distance.